biowdl/chunked-scatter/README.md

                         This makes the program usable in scripts and worfklows.
   -s SCATTER_SIZE, --scatter-size SCATTER_SIZE
-                        How large the regions over which to scatter should be.
+                        The maximum size for the regions over which to scatter.
+If contigs are not split, and a contig is bigger than the maximum size, the contig will be placed in its own file.
 Default: 1000000000.
 ```

 ## Examples